-- Individual Proportionality to a France MRT, Germany MRT and UK MRT whose total annual variable remuneration is no more than: (a) one third of the MRT's total annual remuneration; and (b) in the case of France and Germany, EUR 50,000 or, in the case of the UK, GBP 44,000; or - Firm wide Proportionality where, as a consequence of the size of the balance sheet and/or the relevant structure and/or activities of a regulated business, the regulated business is permitted, under applicable local rules and/or guidance, to determine that the relevant requirements do not need to be applied to the relevant France MRTs, Germany MRTs and UK MRTs.
+- Individual Proportionality to a France MRT, Germany MRT and UK MRT whose total annual variable remuneration is no more than: (a) one third of the MRT's total annual remuneration; and (b) in the case of France and Germany, EUR 50,000 or, in the case of the UK, GBP 44,000;or - Firm wide Proportionality where, as a consequence of the size of the balance sheet and/or the relevant structure and/or activities of a regulated business, the regulated business is permitted, under applicable local rules and/or guidance, to determine that the relevant requirements do not need to be applied to the relevant France MRTs, Germany MRTs and UK MRTs.

-These exclusions do not impact the applicability of the remainder of the ANZBGL Remuneration Policy, including any mandatory deferral arrangements that will otherwise apply.
+These exclusions do not impact the applicability of the remainder of the ANZBGL Performance and Remuneration Policy, including any mandatory deferral arrangements that will otherwise apply.

-France, Germany & UK MRTs 2 Regulation - Prudential n Authority or Manager (b) UK MRT - Financial Conduct Authority (FCA) Senior Manager & UK Leadership Team Manager (a by ANZ by specific ic ART - Risk as designated reference to lentification teria) (d) UK MRT - Others, France MRTs, Germany MRTs Deferred amount (i) is (ii) in (a) At least 60% for variable remuneration that: (i) is equal to, or greater than, GBP 500,000; or (ii) in the case of the UK regulated business, is awarded to a director of the firm; and (b) at least 40% for variable remuneration that is not captured by (a). of the firm; and Equity vs. The deferred and non-deferred portions will be paid at least 50% in equity with the remaining amount the remaining amount cash Vesting period for deferred portion paid in cash.
-Higher paid 7 years from award with no vesting until 3 years after award, vesting no faster than on a pro- rata basis thereafter.
+France, Germany & UK MRTs 6 (a) UK MRT - Prudential Regulation Authority (PRA) Senior Manager (b) UK MRT - Financial Conduct Authority (FCA) Senior Manager & UK Leadership Team (c) UK MRT - Risk Manager (as designated by ANZ by reference to specific identification criteria) (d) UK MRT - Others, France MRTs, Germany MRTs Deferred amount (a) At least 60% for variable remuneration that: (i) is equal to, or greater than, GBP 500,000; or (ii) in the case of the UK regulated business, is awarded to a director of the firm; and (b) at least 40% for variable remuneration that is not captured by (a). f the firm; and Equity vs. cash The deferred and non-deferred portions will be paid at least 50% in equity with the remaining amount paid in cash. the remaining amount Vesting period for deferred portion Higher paid 7 years from award with no vesting until 3 years after award, vesting no faster than on a pro- rata basis thereafter.
 Non-higher paid 5 years from award, vesting no faster than on a pro- rata basis.
 5 years from award, vesting no faster than on a pro-rata basis.
 Higher paid 5 years from award, vesting no faster than on a pro- rata basis.
 Non-higher paid 4 years from award, vesting no faster than on a pro- rata basis.
 4 years from award, vesting no faster than on a pro-rata basis.
-Vesting period for non-deferred portion Retention period Malus Clawback Clawback period Vests immediately at grant.
-Equity, both deferred and non-deferred portions, will be subject to a retention period of 12 months from the date of vesting.
-All unvested awards are subject to reduction, including to zero, using malus.
-All vested awards will be subject to recovery using clawback Higher paid 7 years from award for all variable remuneration.
+Vesting period for non-deferred portion Retention Vests immediately at grant.
+Equity, both deferred and non-deferred portions, will be subject to a retention period of 12 months period from the date of vesting.
+Malus Clawback All unvested awards are subject to reduction, including to zero, using malus.
+All vested awards will be subject to recovery using clawback Clawback period Higher paid 7 years from award for all variable remuneration.
 Can be increased to at least 10 years where the firm or regulatory authority (including overseas) has started an investigation into facts or events that the firm considers could potentially lead to clawback were it not for the expiry of the clawback period.
 Non-higher paid (regardless of Individual or Firm proportionality thresholds) 7 years from award for any deferred portion and 1 year from award for the non-deferred portion.

-$^{^2}$ An MRT is considered to be "higher paid" if: (a) their annual variable remuneration exceeds 33% of their total remuneration; or (b) their total remuneration exceeds GBP 500,000.
+6 An MRT is considered to be "higher paid" if: (a) their annual variable remuneration exceeds 33% of their total remuneration; or (b) their total remuneration exceeds GBP 500,000.
 The concept of "higher paid" is a UK-only concept and all non-UK MRTs will be considered to be "non-higher paid".